-This Iran Travel Guide was updated in January 2019.
-Constant revisions with the help of an authorised tour guide on the ground in Tehran, alongside access to regular Iran tourism updates via local Iranian on the ground and affiliated tourism groups and businesses, ensure that this article remains the most comprehensive guide to Iran on the web.
+This Iran Travel Guide was updated in May 2019.
+Constant revisions with the help of an authorised tour guide on the ground in Tehran, alongside access to regular Iran tourism updates via affiliated tourism groups and businesses, ensure that this article remains the most comprehensive Iran travel guide on the web.
 Alongside tips for travelling to Iran, you will also find helpful resources and discounts.

 Many travel to Iran to experience the delights of the ancient Persian Empire, yet are unaware of the limitations faced by the rules and regulations of what is now the strict Islamic Republic.
 As travel warnings persist and diplomatic relations with other countries continue with varying degrees of existence, many are confused by how to go about entering Iran and travelling in Iran safely, efficiently and within the boundaries set by the current regime.

-However Iran travel doesn’t have to be difficult at all – tourism is growing as relations develop; hatred of the western world is not as rife as the media likes you to think and travel there is safe; ancient Persia is within easy grasp, most notably in the central region where key sites have been maintained and infrastructure linking them is growing; and tourists are not subjected to as heavily enforced rules as the locals.
+However an Iran trip doesn’t have to be difficult at all – tourism is growing as relations develop; hatred of the western world is not as rife as the media likes you to think and travel there is safe; ancient Persia is within easy grasp, most notably in the central region where key sites have been maintained and infrastructure linking them is growing; and tourists are not subjected to as heavily enforced rules as the locals.

 With enough pre-planning and prior research, you can easily avoid the limitations and stresses that come with travelling in what is perceived to be a closed and tricky country to traverse.

 Use this checklist and list of tips for when you visit Iran as a comprehensive guide to help get you started.